Kimberly Ovitz

-Kimberly Ovitz (born July 10, 1983) is an American fashion designer and founder/creative director of the fashion line Kimberly Ovitz.
+Kimberly Ovitz (born July 10, 1983) is an American fashion designer and founder/creative director of an eponymous fashion line.

 Early life and education

 Born and raised in Los Angeles, California, Ovitz demonstrated an early interest in fashion design and horseback riding.
 The daughter of Judy (née Reich) and CAA co-founder Michael Ovitz, she grew up surrounded by creative talent and was inspired by modern art and architecture, both of which featured as themes in her later designs.

 At 14, she received an internship at J. Crew and throughout her career remained influenced by the editorially sparse minimalism of Emily Scott, J. Crew’s cofounder and former CEO.
 Ovitz later took internships at Harper’s Bazaar with photographer Herb Ritts, at Chanel in Paris, working under Karl Lagerfeld, and at W magazine.
 She attended Parsons The New School for Design before earning a B.A. in Art History and Business from Brown University.
 Following college she worked at labels Imitation of Christ, YaYa and Twelfth Street by Cynthia Vincent.